To download the cognitive distortion thought bubbles, click on THIS LINK HERE.

-Here I describe a simple method to help children with Asperger’s and other autism spectrum disorders to increase awareness of problem thoughts and beliefs. ( Please start by reviewing an earlier post which introduces cognitive behavioral therapy CBT helps people to identify and modify the dysfunctional thoughts and beliefs that adversely affect emotions and behavior.
+Here I describe a simple method to help children with Asperger’s and other autism spectrum disorders to increase awareness of problem thoughts and beliefs. ( Please start by reviewing an earlier post which introduces cognitive behavioral therapy CBT helps people to identify and modify the dysfunctional thoughts and beliefs that adversely affect emotions and behavior.)
 By introducing appealing visual components to CBT, you can make it much more engaging and effective for children with autism spectrum disorders, who are often “visual learners.”
+I have many other free CBT activities you should check out, HERE.

 How to make the Poison and Antidote Thought Bubbles: